 Dave had kayaked the east coast from New England to Florida and particularly enjoys the Chesapeake Bay area Adirondacks in upper state New York.
-Dave is a manager at Annapolis Canoe and Kayak in Annapolis, MD, and on the steering committee of the Chesapeake Paddlers Association.
+Dave is a manager at local outfitter in Annapolis, MD, and on the steering committee of the Chesapeake Paddlers Association.

 I had a canoe when I was a kid.
 And I’ve always been on the water earning a living as well as hobbies, mostly sailing.
 About 26 years ago, I started looking at rowing boats and decided to buy a sliding seat rowing boat.
 Then I hopped into a friend’s kayak and it was a bit of a revelation.
 You’re actually looking where you’re going as opposed to facing backwards in a rowing boat.
 So I decided to buy a kayak instead.
 I now own three canoes and I think 5 or 6 kayaks.

 I’ve always been fascinated with the water.
 I’ve always lived by the water and been on the water.
 Paddling is a more intimate way to be on the water and closer to nature.
 With a canoe or kayak you can get into some pretty shallow places where no one else can go - up into marshes, back into headwaters of creeks.
 I’ve paddled on the ocean and on the Bay, but my preferred trips are on rivers and creeks, seldom on the Bay itself.
 Most of it is on rivers and creeks.